zhouyuan/OAP/README.md

 Remote Shuffle, Intel MLlib, Unified Arrow Data Source and Native SQL Engine.

 ## Installation Guide
-Please follow the link below for the guide to compile and install OAP to your system.
+Installation Guide introduces how to install OAP and its dependencies on your cluster nodes by **Conda**.
 * [OAP Installation Guide](./docs/OAP-Installation-Guide.md)

 ## User Guide
-Please refer to the corresponding documents below for the introductions on how to use the features.
+Refer to the corresponding documents below for the introduction on how to use the features.

 * [SQL Index and Data Source Cache](./oap-cache/oap/README.md)
 * [RDD Cache PMem Extension](./oap-spark/README.md)